azerion/phaser-input/README.md

 * Added option for aligning texts
 * Keyboard can now be used to update caret position
 * Clicking in the input field now changes the caret position
+* ctrl+a can be used to select text

 ### 0.1.4
 * You can now reset text